-Use the information on this page to assist consumers through the account creation process.
-Jump to a topic by using the links below:
+Use the information on this page to assist consumers through the account request process.

 Individual users must complete identity proofing in order to create a MNsure online account.
 The remote identity proofing (RIDP) service is integrated with the Federal Data Services Hub (FDSH) and a third-party vendor that uses sensitive information to identify a person by electronic means.

-Ask the consumer to have the following information ready so they can accurately answer the identity questions:
+The consumer should have the following information ready so they can accurately answer the identity questions for account requests:

 If the system is unable to verify the consumer’s identity through RIDP, the consumer will receive an error message.
 Error messages can be triggered for the following reasons: